openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

     frontend_status: Done

-If a declaration scope declares two functions with the same name but different signatures that are not *override-equivalent* (see :ref:`Override-Equivalent Signatures`), then the function name is *overloaded*.
+If a declaration scope declares two functions with the same name but different signatures that are not *overload-equivalent* (see :ref:`Overload-Equivalent Signatures`), then the function name is *overloaded*.
 An overloaded function name causes no compile-time error on its own.

-No specific relationship is required between the return types, or between the ``throws`` clauses of the two functions with the same name but different signatures that are not *override-equivalent*.
+No specific relationship is required between the return types, or between the ``throws`` clauses of the two functions with the same name but different signatures that are not *overload-equivalent*.

 When calling a function, the number of actual arguments (and any explicit type arguments) and compile-time types of arguments is used at compile time to